scil-vital/TrackToLearn/ARCHITECTURE.md

     - vpg_train.py
 ```

-The root folder contains scripts for tracking either on a "dataset" (`ttl_validation.py`) or on arbitrary files (`ttl_track.py`, similarly to launching tracking in `scilpy`[^3]).
+The `runenrs` folder contains scripts for tracking either on a "dataset" (`ttl_validation.py`) or on arbitrary files (`ttl_track.py`, similarly to launching tracking in `scilpy`[^3]).
+These are also added to your PATH during installation.
 The `searchers` module contains scripts for launching an hyperparameter search for the relevant algorithm.
 The `trainers` module contains scripts for launching training for the relevant algorithm.

 The `algorithms` module contains several implementations of RL algorithms.